This fast, easy and delicious traditional Parsi Ravo/Rava, is a staple sweet semolina dish served in every Parsi household.

 August is a special time for all Parsis/Zoroastrians as we celebrate both our "New Year" called Navroze and Khordad Sal the birthday of our prophet Zarathustra/Zoroaster during this month - so if there is ever time to try this easy recipe - it's now!

-Personally, I prefer my ravo not too sweet, so this recipe uses less sugar than most, but I add a secret little ingredient which is not traditional - mixed peel, which perfectly compliments the smooth ravo, crunchy nuts and roasted charoli perfectly!
+As I try to reduce sugar where I can, this recipe uses less sugar than most, but I add a secret little ingredient which is not traditional - mixed peel, which perfectly compliments the smooth ravo, crunchy nuts and roasted charoli perfectly!
 Charoli can be found in most Indian supermarkets.
-Fun fact: these small and delicious dried seeds are from a bush known as the Buchanania Ianzan or Almondette Tree found in India.
-If for whatever reason you can't find charoli, you can easily substiute it with a few more of your favorite chopped nuts - it's all good!
+Charoli are small and delicious dried seeds from a bush known as the Buchanania Ianzan or Almondette Tree found in India.
+If for whatever reason you can't find charoli, you can easily substitute it with a few more of your favorite chopped nuts.